 The cash and cash equivalents and securities portfolio of the Group is invested mainly in non-speculative financial instruments, mostly highly liquid, such as certificates of deposit, overnight deposits, commercial paper, other money market instruments and bonds.
-See "- 2.1.7.2 Interest Rates" and "- Notes to the Consolidated Financial Statements (IFRS) - Note 34A: Financial risk management".
+See "- 2.1.7.2 Interest Rates" and "- Notes to the Consolidated Financial Statements (IFRS) - Note 34a: Financial risk management".

-EADS has a fully automated cross-border cash pooling system (covering France, Germany, Spain, the Netherlands, the UK and the US).
-The cash pooling system enhances management's ability to assess reliably and instantaneously the cash position of each subsidiary within the Group and enables management to allocate cash optimally within the Group depending upon shifting short-term needs.
+The Group has a fully automated cross-border cash pooling system (covering France, Germany, Spain, the Netherlands, the UK and the US).
+The cash pooling system enhances management's

-Total cash and cash equivalents in 2012 included $\in$ 0.4 billion from the 37.5% consolidation of MBDA, compared to $\in$ 0.7 billion in 2011 and $\in$ 0.7 billion in 2010.
+Total cash and cash equivalents in 2013 included $\in$ 0.3 billion from the 37.5% consolidation of MBDA compared to $\in$ 0.4 billion in 2012 and $\in$ 0.7 billion in 2011.